basicallydan/danhough.com/_drafts/2014-05-29-six-months-later.markdown

 ## What's next?

 I'm still flying solo, for now.
 As I've alluded, I do enjoy many aspects of working on client work.
 Ultimately, though, I still want to create my own things and deliver value to the rest of the world with my own creations.
-I'd like to open up a co-working space and build a software development studio.
+I'd like to open a co-working space and build a software development studio.
 I'd like to help others get their ideas off the ground and come up with ways to work with friends and people whose work I admire.
 I'd like to do more public speaking, and encourage people to get involved in the open-source community.
 I'd like to play more music.
 I'd like to live abroad again.

 There's a whole load of things I'd like to do which I think are easier to do when I'm not attached to an employer.
 I could be wrong, but there's only one way to find out.